Dr. Gabe Vargo

 (Caracara cheriway)

-Salvador Dali arrived is believed to have hatched in 2016.
+‘Sal’ arrived is believed to have hatched in 2016 and came to Boyd in 2019.
 He calls BHNP his home because, after being struck by a car, he lost sight in his left eye.
-'Sal' is fully flighted and very inquisitive.
+He is fully flighted and very inquisitive.
 Caracaras do not reside in Pinellas County, but Florida has a small, stable population.

 MYSTIC